BrandonSpadafora/Project_3_TiX/README.md

 6. Incentivize users to engage platform
 7. Launch native token for platform

+** Please review the following solidity workbooks to see what updated code may look like for phase two **

+1. TIX_NFT_Marketplace_V2.sol
+2. TIX_NFT_V2.sol

 ### User Benefits:

 These next set of features would empower the user base through a functioning secondary market (peer to peer sales) and adding loyalty rewards to the user base.
 These benefits would encourage users to remain engaged on the platform and be a key selling point for new customer acquisition.